Our story

 We want to share what we've learned

 We’re not veterinarians.
 We’re not here to give medical advice.
-But after years of research, late-night blood sugar checks, insulin routines, and hard-earned lessons, we knew there are other diabetic dog owners in a similar situation.
+But after years of research, late-night blood sugar checks, insulin routines, and hard-earned lessons, we knew there were other diabetic dog owners in a similar situation.

 There are an estimated 200,000 to 700,000 diabetic dogs across the U.S. and Canada.
 And yet, despite the numbers, living with a diabetic dog can feel incredibly isolating.